deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Uh-huh."
 Legsy muttered, in a noise that was equal parts agreement and scepticism.
 "And what did she actually want to talk to you about?"

 Adam paused.
-"Well, uh…I mean, I, um…"
+"Well, uh...I mean, I, um..."

 Every last one of his buddies pantomimed and voiced dismay.
 Legsy just pressed three fingers to his forehead and looked pained.
 "You fuckin' *tit*." he groaned.

-Adam looked around at their reactions, then down at his knees. "…I really suck at this, huh?"
+Adam looked around at their reactions, then down at his knees. "...I really suck at this, huh?"

 "Brother."
 BASEBALL said, putting an arm round him.
 "She's a goddamn saint for putting up with your stupid ass."